smanavi/Springboard-Capstone-Three/README.md

-Capstone Three: Building a Movie Recommendation System Using the MUBI Database
+Capstone Three: Using a Deep Neural Network to Build a Movie Recommendation System
 ==============================
 The third capstone project for Springboard's Data Science track.